0ion9/gimp-plugins/README.md

 * *sel2path* : High quality selection->path conversion via PoTrace.
 Typically much more accurate than GIMP's built in Selection To Path function, which uses AutoTrace instead.
 * *select_layers* : 'Grep' for layers.
 Removes layers that do/don't match a glob or Python regexp pattern, or intersect with the selection mask.
 * *split_rectangles* : Given an input layer containing isolated rectangular areas within a transparent 'sea', extract all such rectangles as layers.
 Slow.
+* *pixelscale* : Easily scale/shrink the image by an integer factor with nearest-neighbour interpolation.
+Also supports Wide/Tall pixels as found on C64 or CPC, doubling the width or height of the 'pixels'.